-Figure 39.
+Figure 43.
 Schedule when camera tour active

 - 7. By default, the Inactive option is selected.
-Using your mouse, click on the date and time intervals you want the Camera Tour to be inactive (green) and click OK. - 8.
+Using your mouse, click on the date and time intervals you want the Camera Tour to be inactive (green) and click OK. - You can set tour schedules to per minute ranges.
+Click on at least two squares in one column.
+Hover your mouse over the first square or the last square in the column (earliest or latest hour interval).
+Arrow range buttons appear.
+Click the arrows to change times to per minute ranges. - 8.
 Make any adjustments as necessary to your tour and click OK.